 Mrs. Bach passed out the test and Artemis glanced down at it, sighing inwardly as she picked up her pen and began to answer questions.

 When the test was over, Mrs. Bach looked at Artemis and Apollo's tests first and sighed, shaking her head at their answers.
 She never knew what got into the twins' heads.

 Which god or goddess has a history of cheating on their lover?

 Well, there's Zeus of course, but no one can really blame him for cheating, Hera never gave him a child, and trust me, he's been trying to get her to for ages.
 But Aphrodite cheats on Hephaestus all the time, she just doesn't like to admit it since he found her with Ares.
-I was too shocked to go see it myself; I was having more fun with Hades anyway.
+I was too shocked to go see it myself; I was having more fun with the hounds anyway.

 Artemis always had such... wonderfully imaginative answers, as did Apollo.

 Which son did Apollo let drive his chariot?

 What?
 I never let any son drive my chariot.
 I don't even have a son!
 Jeez, I know I spent a lot of time being a playboy, but I havesomeclass!
 Oh sure, I fooled around with a couple people, but it was never serious, and they were never the person for me in the end!
 But really.
 I never let any son drive my chariot because I don'thaveany sons.
 Well, there are a few I suppose, I was fresh and young and needed to explore everything, but...
 Hm, did I ever let one drive my chariot?
 I don't remember now.

 Mrs. Bach sighed, not really sure what to do with the two of them.
 She'd have a talk with Ms. Pallas.
 Sure she found it odd that the children and their relatives all shared the names of the gods, but she had other things to worry about at the moment than weird coincidences and odd parents who gave their children strange names.